-4. Caulk around windows, outside doors, baseboards, exhaust fans, dryer vents, places where pipes and wires enter the house and where the walls meet the foundation.
+- Caulk around windows, outside doors, exhaust fans, dryer vents, and places where pipes and wires enter the house.

-7. Check ducts for tears, falling or crushing.
+- Check air ducts for leaks.
 Repair with mastic (a plaster-like substance available at local hardware stores).
-Insulate ducts and hot water pipes passing through unheated areas like the garage, basement and attic.
+Insulate ducts passing through unheated areas like the garage, basement and attic.
 Use duct wrap insulation or batt insulation and duct tape.

-10. Shade your air conditioning unit to increase its efficiency by up to 10 percent during peak periods.
+- Shade your air conditioning condenser unit to increase its efficiency by up to 10 percent during peak periods.